 “This is why we began this research nearly 30 years ago.
 We thought: it’s not possible to cure this condition (yet), but it is possible to help people who live with it.”

 The retina of the human eye contains approximately 6.8 million color-sensitive receptors, so it’s a herculean task to create a test to measure them all.
 Professor Wenzel and her team designed an accurate digital diagnosis test which uses the concept of color filters.
 Through mathematical modeling and years of experiments, they produced the Colorlite® Test, or C-test.

 Professor Wenzel and her team then took it a step further.
-They adapted the C-test so it can be used as an app on any Samsung Galaxy 6 mobile phone and above, called the ‘SeeColors’ test.
-And now the SeeColors app makes it possible for color vision deficient people to see a full spectrum of colors on Samsung QLED TV screen.
+They adapted the C-test so it could be used as an app on any Samsung Galaxy S6 mobile phone and above, called the ‘SeeColors’ test.
+And now, the SeeColors app makes it possible for color vision deficient people to see more accurate colors on their Samsung QLED TV.

-Yui Yoon Lee, Principal Engineer at Samsung Electronics, who collaborated on the project further explains, “The SeeColors app works in simple step.
-After users download the app from the Smart TV app store and receive a diagnosis, the app will automatically change QLED’s color setting according to the test result.
+Yui Yoon Lee, a Principal Engineer at Samsung Electronics who collaborated on the project, explains, “The SeeColors app works via simple steps.
+After users download the app from the Smart TV app store and receive a diagnosis, the app will automatically change QLED TV’s color setting according to the test result.
 What’s so exciting is that the app and TV allow people with the condition to see colors with as much intensity as people with normal vision.”

 With QLED TV in particular offering pure and realistic colors, it is the perfect time for those with CVD to have access to the SeeColor solution.
 QLED TV uses quantum dots to build brightness, improve contrast and open up a huge color palette that reaches 100 percent color volume.
-Now everyone in the world can feel and experience a full spectrum of colors on QLED TV, including those suffering from color blindness.
+Now everyone can enjoy a viewing experience with more accurate colors on QLED TV, including those suffering from color blindness.

 “It’s Color Heaven!”
-Life in Full Color with SeeColors App
+Experiencing More Accurate Colors with the SeeColors App